 Upon successful completion of this course, the candidate will be able to:

-- Develop a statement of the problem for his/her dissertation.
+- Develop a statement of the problem for their dissertation.

 - Differentiate between qualitative and quantitative inquiry.

-- Write a rationale for his/her dissertation method selection (qualitative, quantitative, or evaluation research).
+- Write a rationale for their dissertation method selection (qualitative, quantitative, or mixed-methods research).

 Textbook readings and lecture presentations